Association Management Programs and Resources

 Local Presidents/Presidents-Elect Roundtables—Offered at each of the two national meetings, these leadership roundtables focus on a variety of local topics in an informal setting to encourage information exchange and networking.

-State and Local Leadership Idea Exchange Councils—The State Leadership Idea Exchange Council and the Local Leadership Idea Exchange Council are both offered at NAR's Legislative and Conference meetings for presidents and AEs to attend together.
+State and Local Leadership Idea Exchange Councils—The State Leadership Idea Exchange Council and the Local Leadership Idea Exchange Council are both offered at NAR's REALTORS® Legislative Meeting and NAR NXT, the REALTOR® Experience for presidents and AEs to attend together.
 Presidents-elect are also encouraged to attend.
 The councils are structured according to association membership size so presidents can exchange ideas and hot topics with other presidents of like-size associations.
 In addition, the councils provide presidents with the opportunity to convey grassroots concerns to national association leaders who attend and respond to questions from council members.
+AEs and presidents should attend the council breakout sessions according to the following membership sizes:

 Large State: The 17 largest state associations, based on total membership